Shopify/storefront-api-learning-kit/README.md

 Risk can be mitigated by only providing access scopes required.
 For a complete list of access scopes consult Shopify documentation at https://shopify.dev/api/usage/access-scopes#unauthenticated-access-scopes

-Access to the Storefront API can be granted by a merchant via a public sales channel, or admin custom app.
+Access to the Storefront API can be granted by a merchant via a public sales channel, or by creating a Headless channel in your Shopify Admin.
-For simplicity of this tutorial, we'll use an admin custom app to grant access to the Storefront API.
+For simplicity of this tutorial, we'll create a Headless channel in the Shopify Admin.
-The process to create an admin custom app is documented in the next section titled "Creating a Custom App".
+The process to add the Headless channel is documented in the next section titled "Installing the Headless Channel ".

-Documentation for accessing the Storefront API via a custom app can be found at https://shopify.dev/api/examples/storefront-api#requirements
+Documentation for accessing the Storefront API using the Headless channel can be found [here](https://shopify.dev//custom-storefronts/building-with-the-storefront-api/getting-started#step-1-enable-storefront-api-access)

 The home of Storefront API-related developer documents and tutorials can be found at https://shopify.dev/api/storefront</p>
 </details>
-<details><summary><strong>Creating a custom app</strong></summary>
+<details><summary><strong>Installing the headless channel</strong></summary>
 <p>

-To start using the Storefront API we'll need to create a custom app.
-Before we can create the app, we'll need to ensure we've enabled custom app development within the Shopify admin.
+To start using the Storefront API you'll need to enable access by installing the __Headless__ channel on your store.

-Enable custom app development
-1. From your Shopify admin, click "Settings" > "Apps and sales channels".
-2. Click "Develop apps".
-3. Click "Allow custom app development".
-4. Read the warning and information provided, and then click "Allow custom app development".

-Create and install a custom app
+To install, you can follow the directions outlined here or get it from the [Shopify App Store](https://apps.shopify.com/headless).

+Installing the Headless Channel from Shopify Admin
-1. From your Shopify admin, click "Settings" > "Apps and sales channels".
+1. From your Shopify admin, click __Sales channels__.
-2. Click "Develop apps".
+2. Click __Recommended sales channels__.
-3. Click "Create an app".
-4. Fill out the details in the "Create an app" modal and click "Create app".
+3. In the __Picked for you modal__, scroll to the Build custom storefronts section.
+4. Within the __Headless: Build your own commerce stack__ card, click __Add__.
-5. Click "Configure Storefront API scopes".
+5. Click __Add sales channel__.
-6. Under Configurations, add the Storefront API access scopes you require.
-7. Click "Save".
-8. Under "API credentials", click "Install app".
-9. In the modal window, click "Install app" to get your access token.</p>
+6. Click __Create storefront__.</p>
 </details>
 <details><summary><strong>Configure your environment variables</strong></summary>
 <p>